-There is no doubt Barnet face an uphill task to take points from their next four League Two matches but if they can perform like they did against Macclesfield Town, Lawrie Sanchez’s side will give themselves every chance.
+There is no doubt Barnet face an uphill task to take points from their next four League Two matches but if they can perform like they did against Macclesfield Town, Lawrie Sanchez’s side will give

 The Bees display in the goalless draw against the Silkmen last Friday deserved much more than the single point they gained.

 However, it should give the players a timely confidence boost as they prepare to face four of the current top six sides.

 Barnet host Torquay United at Underhill this Friday before welcoming league leaders Swindon Town.